jesse-prpic/JessePrpic_T1A1/README.md

 ### Identify and explain common and important components and concepts of web development markup language

 #### Answer
+Markup lanuages are fundamental and are the foundation of creating and structuring web pages.
+HyperText Markup Lanugage or more known as HTML is the most common markup lanuage and is the backbone of web content (Varagouli, 2021).

+Other lanuages include; XML, SGML and XHTML but for this portion of the workbook we will only focus on HTML.

+Markup lanuage can be complex and can have a lot of moving parts, some of important components and concepts of markup lanuage include;
+- Elements and Tags;
+    - enclose content and forms elements and start and end tages
+        - This can be defined by eg ('<>')
+- Attributes
+    - Allows you to modify elements behaviour or appearances
+        - This can be defined by eg ('attribute' = 'value')
+- Semantics
+    - Enhances the meaning of the element
+        - Defined by eg ('<article>, <'section>', '<aside>')

+These are only just a few of the common and important components with more others that make up the structure of a web page.

 ##### Reference
+Varagouli, E. (2021, October 19).
+What Each Markup Language Is Used For.
+Semrush Blog. https://www.semrush.com/blog/markup-language/

 ## Q2
 ### Define the features of the following technologies that are essential in terms of the development of the internet: